box/box-typescript-sdk-gen/docs/invites.md

 ### Arguments

 - inviteId `string`
   - The ID of an invite.
-  - Used as `invite_id` in path `path` of the API call
+Example: "213723"
 - queryParams `GetInviteByIdQueryParamsArg`
-  - Used as queryParams for the API call
+  - Query parameters of getInviteById method
 - headers `GetInviteByIdHeadersArg`
-  - Used as headers for the API call
+  - Headers of getInviteById method

 ### Returns